devopsforge2304/Terraform-Full-Course-2026/Lecture01-Introduction-To-Terraform/LectureNotes.md

 Terraform allows you to **define, provision, and manage infrastructure using code**.

-Instead of manually creating resources from cloud consoles, Terraform lets you define infrastructure in configuration files and automatically creates those resources.
+Instead of manually creating resources using cloud consoles, Terraform lets you describe infrastructure in configuration files and automatically create those resources.

 ---